JetBrains/teamcity-documentation/topics/git.md

 ## Native Git as Default Mode
 {id="native-git-default-mode" auxiliary-id="native-git-default-mode" product="tc"}

 Since version 2022.04, TeamCity uses native Git as the default option for Git operations.
-This approach is more predictable than the previously used JGit implementation and allows working with Git and SSH in TeamCity just as you would in your operating system.
+It improves performance of VCS-related operations and makes Git operations more straightforward in comparison with previously used JGit implementation.
+Native Git allows working with Git and SSH in TeamCity just as you would in your operating system.

 On upgrading, users can switch their TeamCity nodes to the new mode.